DaCreepyPenguin/dacreepypenguin.github.io/_posts/2022-2-26-Discord-Minesweeper-Bot.md

 layout: post
 title: Discord Minesweeper
 published: true
-tags: post project Bot Game MinesweeperBot
+tags: project game minesweeper python
 ---

 I think I have a new idea for a project!